Whirlpool full-year profit forecast disappoints, shares fall

-(Reuters) - U.S. home appliances maker Whirlpool Corp forecast on Monday full-year profit that missed analysts’ expectations, sending its shares down 5 percent after the bell.
+(Reuters) - U.S. home appliances maker Whirlpool Corp’s forecast full-year adjusted profit below analysts’ expectations, citing a higher tax rate, costs and a strong dollar, sending its shares down nearly 7 percent after the bell on Monday.

-The company reported a profit in the fourth quarter compared with a loss in the same period a year earlier, boosted by higher demand in North America.

 Net earnings available in the quarter ended Dec.
 31 was about $170 million, or $2.64 per share.
 The company incurred a net loss of $268 million, $3.74 per share, a year earlier, when it took a one-time charge due to changes in the U.S. tax law.